Trinity Haven provides safe, affirming housing for LGBTQ+ youth experiencing housing instability.

 How do I become a host?

-We are recruiting hosts right now!
+We are always recruiting hosts!
 Potential hosts will go through a volunteer orientation, an application and interview, and then training on how to serve as a host.
 The process also includes a background check and home visit.
-If you are interested in being a host, please email us here (levi@trinityhavenindy.org) and we’ll get the process started!
+If you are interested in being a host, please email us here (volunteer@trinityhavenindy.org) and we’ll get the process started!

 How do young people get matched with hosts?